-erb and G ut tering Asset Holdings Ke Kerb and Guttering: 729.4 km Desired Level of Service Statement Water is conveyed from the pavement to the nearest drainage system such as pipes or open drains.
-Available Data da As Asset data stored in end of year financial Fair Value asset database.
-Asset Data: location, length, type, condition rating, and Fair Value calculations.
-Last Condition Survey an e asset inspectio ondition monitoring n program.
+Asset Holdings Kerb and Guttering: 729.4 km

+Desired Level of Service Statement Water is conveyed from the pavement to the nearest drainage system such as pipes or open drains.

+Available Data da As tabase. • cial Fair Value asset

+Last Condition Survey an e asset inspection ondition monitoring n program.
 In 2020, cted.

-General Assessment Co ondition Rating % Assets (based on m) \$CRC of Condition 1 Near Perfect 15 \$9,417,053 2 Good 66 \$42,329,224 3 Satisfactory 16 \$10,304,964 4 Very Poor 2 \$1,254,727 5 Unserviceable 1 \$338,402 Total 100 \$63,644,370 Main Findings • of Council's roads assets capital works program.
+General Assessment Co ondition Rating % Assets (based on m) \$CRC

+of Condition 1 Near Perfect 15 \$9,417,053

+2 Good 66 \$42,329,224

+3 Satisfactory 16 \$10,304,964

+4 Very Poor 2 \$1,254,727

+5 Unserviceable 1 \$338,402

+Total 100 \$63,644,370

+Main Findings Most acquisitions are through subdivision release or as part of Council's roads assets capital works program.
 This asset is repaired when damaged.
 Unrepaired kerb and guttering results in deterioration of the adjacent road pavement.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on length in metres of asset in each condition state.
+These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on length in metres of asset in each condition state. \$CRC actual replacement value of asset in that condition state.

 Future Actions Continue to maintain the asset in a functioning manner based on prioritisation across all assets.
 Continue to undertake annual condition inspections of 20% of kerb and guttering assets.